 Net cash provided by operating activities was \$323.6 million in 2013, compared to net cash provided by operating activities of \$240.1 million in 2012.
 Excluding the impact of acquisitions, working capital decreased \$125.3 million in 2013 (from 2012) as compared to an increase of \$49.1 million in 2012 (from 2011).
 The \$83.5 million increase in net cash provided by operations was a result of this reduction in working capital offset by a reduction in net income when adjusted for non-cash items such as the \$114.0 million charge associated with the redemption of our senior secured notes in 2012.
-The decline in working capital in 2013 reflected the overall impact of normal working capital movement resulting from 2013 business activity levels combined with timing issues impacting accounts payable.
-Although full year sales for 2013 were down noticeably as compared to 2012, our sales in the fourth quarter of 2013 were up slightly as compared to the same period in 2012, which resulted in a comparable balance of accounts receivable.
-Similarly, we increased our inventory balances late in 2013 to amounts comparable to the end of 2012 in anticipation of sales growth in 2014 returning to 2012 levels.
-In addition, we saw a significant increase in the balance of accounts payable at December 31, 2013 as compared to December 31, 2012, which was attributable to inventory growth as well as the timing of our vendor payment cycle, which resulted in a larger volume of vendor balances being paid subsequent to the end of the year rather than before.
+The decline in working capital in 2013 was the result of managing the business to meet the needs of the current business level.